savanesoff/devtools-fps/README.md

   height?: number;
   /** buffer size will determine the resolution and speed of motion */ bufferSize?: number;
-  /** CSS style of canvas. you cannot set width, height and position */ style?: Omit<Partial<CSSStyleDeclaration>, "width" | "height" | "position">;
+  /** CSS style of canvas.
+You shouldn't set "width", "height" and "position" */ style?: Omit<Partial<CSSStyleDeclaration>, "width" | "height" | "position">;
 };
 ```